skrub-data/skrub/doc/index.rst

 `dirty_cat` facilitates machine-learning on non-curated categories:
 **robust to morphological variants**, such as typos.

-|

-.. rubric:: Automatically ingest a heterogeneous dataframe
+.. topic:: Automatically ingest a heterogeneous dataframe

     :class:`SuperVectorizer`: a high-level transformer to easily turn a non-normalized pandas dataframe into a numpy array for machine learning.

-|

-.. rubric:: Like OneHotEncoder but for non-normalized categories
+.. topic:: Like OneHotEncoder but for non-normalized categories

     * :class:`GapEncoder`, scalable and interpretable, where each encoding dimension corresponds to a topic that summarizes substrings captured.

     * :class:`SimilarityEncoder`, a simple modification of one-hot encoding to capture the strings.

     * :class:`MinHashEncoder`, very scalable

 For a detailed description of the problem of encoding dirty categorical data,